rickardlindberg/rickardlindberg.me/writing/search-and-replace-in-vim/index.markdown

 Typical customizations that I do:

 * Add `--python` or equivalent to only search in Python files.
-* Add a directory to only do the search and replace in certain directories.
+* Add a directory to only do the search in certain directories.

 After the grep command is created, the search command is created in the same way as before.
 But notice the lack of the `%` range.
 After both commands have